 • Indirectly, by summarising something you have read in your own words.

+You can read more and see examples on how to use both quotes at the Search & Write web site.
 You need to cite the sources in both of these cases.
 If you do not give credentials when needed, you may be accused of plagiarism and have your paper dismissed on the basis of copying.

 Every time you quote a source, it should be made visible in your text by using a reference.
 This consists of the author’s name, publication year, and pages (when using a direct quotation).
 Remember to give the complete information about the source in the reference list at the end of your paper.

-There are different recommended reference styles for how to cite and make a reference list.
+There are different recommended bibliographic styles for how to cite and make a reference list.
 Sometimes you will be told which style to use by your faculty or your mentor.
 The most important thing to remember is to be consistent about the style you use (i.e. never mix different styles in your paper).

-Resources on how to cite:
+Resources on how to cite

 The Citation Compass: bibliographic references.
 Made by USN, UiA and UiS.

 Search & Write: how to cite.
 Made by HiB, NHH, UiB and UiS.